Ignorance is the forerunner in the arising of unwholesome qualities, and true knowledge is the forerunner in the arising of wholesome qualities.

 Therefore, abandoning |desire::intention, wish, impulse, interest [chanda]| and greed,

-and dispelling ignorance;
+and dispelling ignorance,

-A bhikkhu who gives rise to wisdom,
+a bhikkhu who gives rise to true knowledge

-will cast off all unfortunate destinies.”
+should cast off all unfortunate destinies.”

 Ayampi attho vutto bhagavatā, iti me sutanti.